-Salespeople shouldn’t just become great sellers, but need to be great at selling your product, and become a representative of your organisation that customers want to work with.
+Salespeople shouldn’t just be great sellers, but need to be great at selling your product and be a representative of your organization that customers want to work with.

-Once you have a few more hands, the sales team should all be on the same page, working as individuals within a single, collaborative unit.
-A more systematic approach will result in fewer errors and greater achievements for the company as a whole.
+Once you have a few more hands, the sales team you manage should all be on the same page, working as individuals within a single, collaborative unit.
+A more systematic approach will result in fewer errors and greater achievements for the sales force and company as a whole.

 You can set your team up for success by giving them high yet realistic targets, which you’ll be able to track to measure future success (you’ll learn more about this in the “Reporting” section).
 To do this you would need to:

-But the manager’s job isn’t done there.
-It’s also their duty to counsel the team throughout the process, make sure they are still on track, and motivate them when needed.
+But the sales manager’s job isn’t done there.
+It’s also their duty to counsel the team throughout the process, make sure they are still on track and motivate them when needed.

 A sales pipeline is a visual sequence of activities to achieve with each prospect, from the initial lead to the closing of the deal.

-Simply put, a pipeline is a salesperson’s right-hand man, as it helps them stay organized and take control of their work.
-After all, there are some things you cannot control – results.
+Simply put, a pipeline helps salespeople stay organized and take control of their work.
+After all, there are some things you cannot control or have little control over, such as your results.

 That’s where managing activities comes into play.
 If a salesperson can see their progress, or their activities, they will be motivated to do more work and conquer more challenges.

-Reporting is what allows you to understand how your current efforts affect your company’s success and gives you insight into what you can do to increase your efforts whether it’s hiring more salespeople or redistributing tasks.
+Reporting helps you understand how your current strategy affects your company’s success and gives you insight into what you can do to increase your efforts, whether it’s hiring more salespeople or redistributing tasks.